solo-io/supergloo/docs/content/guides/observability/metrics.md

 ### Gloo Mesh Enterprise

-When installing Gloo Mesh Enterprise, the `metricsBackend.prometheus.enabled` Helm value must be set to true.
-This can be done by providing the following argument to `Helm install`, `--set metricsBackend.prometheus.enabled=true`.
+When installing Gloo Mesh Enterprise, the `enterprise-networking.metricsBackend.prometheus.enabled` Helm value must be set to true.
+This can be done by providing the following argument to `Helm install`, `--set enterprise-networking.metricsBackend.prometheus.enabled=true`.

 This configures Gloo Mesh to install a Prometheus server which comes preconfigured to scrape the centralized metrics from the Enterprise Networking metrics endpoint.